thebyronc/BillSplit/README.md

 JavaScript Week 4 - Creating a clean and polished application.

+## Current Status
+This is still a work in progress.
+See Application Dev Plan

 ## Personal Development
 Explore creating a clean and functional application that I personally will be using on a regular basis.
 Current concern is that all the applications I've made up to this point has only been exercises for a concept.